The American Wildfire Experience's Wildland Fire Digital Storytelling Micro-Grant initiative

 At The American Wildfire Experience, we want to encourage and promote quality wildland fire storytelling that helps tell the story of wildland fire and shines a light on our human relationship with wildland fire.
 That’s why we started our Wildland Fire Digital Storytelling Micro-Grant initiative.

-It is our hope that these grants will encourage thoughtful wildland fire storytelling by active fire practitioners, improve the production value of our grantee’s creative works by providing digital storytelling equipment/tools, and that this will help begin to build a cadre of wildland firefighters developing engaging content well aligned with AWE’s mission.
-Each year we offer a handful of micro-grants to international applicants at $500.00 (USD) each.
+It is our hope that these grants will encourage thoughtful wildland fire storytelling by active fire practitioners, improve the production value of our grantee’s creative works by providing funding for digital storytelling equipment/tools, and that this will help begin to build a cadre of wildland firefighters, practitioners, and community members developing engaging content well aligned with AWE’s mission.
+Each year we offer a handful of micro-grants to applicants from all over the world at $500.00 (USD) each.

 We issue grants to creative people who propose compelling projects to tell the story of wildland fire from a unique perspective.
 To quote one of our board members, “We give money to cool people doing cool shit so that they can keep doing it.”